 - Strategic placement of bookshelves against shared walls absorbs up to 25% of ambient noise.

-- Weatherstripping windows can reduce external noise penetration by 5-10 decibels
+- Weatherstripping windows can reduce external noise penetration by 5-10 decibels.

 - Fabric wall hangings, rugs, and soft furnishings minimize sound reflection and reverberation.